Risk and Coverage Parameters

 While the information is the same, we’ll take a look at how this data is provided when using the Dynamic Application.
 Each risk and coverage parameter returned in the application response includes the following metadata:

-Some risk parameters are only required under certain conditions.
-For every risk parameter, the Appendix specifies if it is conditional, and if so, lists its specific conditions.
-If a risk parameter does not have any conditions listed, then it is required whenever requesting any of that parameter’s relevant products.
+Some risk and coverage parameters are only required under certain conditions.
+For every parameter, Herald specifies the conditions that make a conditional parameter relevant in the conditions column of the Appendix, and in the [.h-code]conditional_on[.h-code] property of the Dynamic Application.
+If a parameter does not have any conditions listed, then it is always relevant for that product.

 Risk parameters describe the risks associated with the applicant.
 For example, the parameter “loss free years” describes the number of previous years that the applicant has gone consecutively without a loss.
 Here’s how we would reflect that an applicant has 3 loss free years: